ryandotclair/spring-petclinic/README.md

 In your NKP Project, create a Secret that includes your git's username and password (ex: GitHub PAT)

 Then add the git repo to an NKP Project's `Continuous Deployment (CD)` (this guide assumes you called it `pet-clinic`).
-Make sure and point to main branch and reference the secret you just created.
-Flux will do a git commit on your behalf, based on the latest 1.x.x tag (this repo's `ImagePolicy` rule) it sees in Harbor (specifically in `k8s/kustomization.yaml` file, keys on `{"$imagepolicy": "pet-clinic:pet-clinic-policy:tag"}`).
+Make sure and point to main branch and reference the git secret you just created, and the path is `./k8s`.

+If using the image-automation manifest (NKP 2.17+ feature), Flux will do a git commit on your behalf, based on the latest 1.x.x tag (this repo's `ImagePolicy` rule) it sees in Harbor (specifically in `k8s/kustomization.yaml` file, keys on the commented `{"$imagepolicy": "pet-clinic:pet-clinic-policy:tag"}`).

 To confirm deployment:
 ```bash